isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2021.md

 permalink: /about/culture-of-excellence/student-achievements/class-of-2021/
 description: ""
 third_nav_title: Achievements
+variant: markdown
 ---
 ![](/images/2021-A-Level-Results-Montage.jpg)

 719 Victorians sat for the 2021 Singapore-Cambridge GCE A-Level Examination.
-We are proud to announce that they have achieved an excellent set of results.
+We are proud to announce that they have achieved an outstanding set of results which puts them in good stead for the most competitive courses in university.

-1 out of 2 students attained a University Admission Score of at least 85 Rank Points, which places them strongly for competitive courses in university.

-2 out of 5 students achieved a distinction in all 4 of their Higher Two subjects.

-We congratulate students who attained outstanding results, with 130 students garnering at least 6 distinctions for their subjects.

-This cohort had sat for their Project Work examination in 2020, with about 9 in 10 achieving distinctions.

 Congratulations to the Cohort of 2020!
 We are very proud of you and wish you the very best for your future endeavours.